f4ww4z/andilabs.github.io/_posts/2014-11-14-welcome-to-jekyll.markdown

 * will offer me beatiful possiblites of formating text just by indendtation, without any need of HTML
 * will offer nice coloring of the source codes in different programming languages

 I have choosen [jekyll] which you can easily host as [github] site.
-Jekyll uses [markdown] that is the same coloring, formating richness which you can find for example while writing stackoverflow question/answer or writing your documentation using [sphinx]
+Jekyll uses [markdown] that is the same coloring, formating richness which you can find for example while writing stackoverflow question/answer or writing your documentation using [sphinx].
+You can even make edits from github.com as CMS so there is huge portability.
+It will be build on github's server.

 [jekyll]:	http://jekyllrb.com
 [github]:	https://pages.github.com/